cclib/cclib/doc/sphinx/data_notes.rst

 scftargets
 ----------

-Target thesholds for determining whether the current SCF run has converged, stored in a ``n x m`` array, where ``n`` is the number of geometry optimisation steps (1 for a single point calculation) and ``m`` is the number of criteria.
+Target thresholds for determining whether the current SCF run has converged, stored in a ``n x m`` array, where ``n`` is the number of geometry optimisation steps (1 for a single point calculation) and ``m`` is the number of criteria.
 The criteria vary between programs, and depending on the program they may be constant for the whole of a geometry optimisation or they may change between optimisation steps.
-A more complete description for each program follows.
+A more detailed description for each program follows.

 **ADF**: There are two convergence criteria which are controlled by ``SCFcnv`` in the `CONVERGE subkey of the SCF block`_.